Women’s Running Leggings with Pockets: Phone Pocket, Fit & OEM Checks

 Pocket seam transitions also need more attention than many teams give them.
 A structurally stable pocket with a scratchy or bulky edge still creates complaints.

-That is one reason a “good running tights” product often feels better not because it is visually more exciting, but because fewer details are fighting the runner once the miles begin.
+That is one reason good running tights often feel better not because they look more exciting, but because fewer details are fighting the runner once the miles begin.

 Keep seamless and compression in the article, but keep them quiet